getlocalcert/docs/website/docs/security.md

 If you're using getlocalcert as an [external validation domain](/tips/validation-domain/) consider setting a CAA record.
 Let's Encrypt supports CAA records that restrict certificate issuance to a single Let's Encrypt account.
 This works sort of like two factor authentication, you'll need credentials for your Let's Encrypt account and an API key to update your DNS records.

+### HSTS headers

+Set [HSTS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) on your web server.
+HSTS instructs the web browser to require HTTPS when connecting.
+Invalid, self-signed, or expired certificates will block the user from connecting.